emscripten-core/emscripten/site/source/docs/optimizing/Module-Splitting.rst

 Emscripten has a prototype integration with wasm-split enabled by the ``-sSPLIT_MODULE`` option.
-This option will emit the original module with the wasm-split instrument applied so it is ready to collect profiles.
+This option will emit the original module with the wasm-split instrumentation applied so it is ready to collect profiles.
 It will also insert the placeholder functions responsible for loading a secondary module into the emitted JS.
 The developer is then responsible for running appropriate workloads, collecting the profiles, and using the wasm-split tool to perform the splitting.
-After the module is split, everything will work correctly with no further changes to the JS.
+After the module is split, everything will work correctly with no further changes to the JS produced by the initial compilation.

 Basic Example
 -------------